nephio-project/docs/content/en/docs/porch/user-guides/git-authentication-config.md

 More information on porch repositories can be found [here](../package-orchestration.md#repositories).

+There are 2 main methods of authenticating to a git repository and an additional configuration.
+These are

+1. Basic Authentication
+2. Bearer Token Authentication
+3. HTTPS/TLS Configuration

 ### Basic Authentication

 A porch repository object can be created through the use of the `porchctl repo reg porch-test-repository -n porch-test http://example-ip:example-port/repo.git --repo-basic-password=password --repo-basic-username=username` command which creates a secret and repository object.